gourav10/lld/parking_lot/README.md

 Closed for modification.

 Using an enum requires changes in multiple parts of the code, which may lead to fragility and bugs.
 An alternative solution could involve creating a class hierarchy for parking spots.

+### 2. Parking Lot
+The Parking Lot class will be a singleton class and it will contain multiple smaller objects.

+- Can take configurations

+### Smaller objects
+We will use  Abstract Factory and Factory Design pattern to instantiate smaller objects.

+- Set of terminals will be instantiated
+- Instantiate parking assignment strategy and pass configuration object
+  -